MirasMustimov/ss-select/README.md

 Bind classes that you need by checking whether option is selected using `$selected(option)` method that you need to resolve from `scoped slot`.

 #### Option groups
 Unfortunately option groups are not supported.
-PR's are welcome!
+PRs are welcome!

 ## License